juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 This exercise is a copy of current "Build a Bot Tutorial" available in IBM Demos (https://www.ibm.com/cloud/garage/dte/tutorial/build-bot-tutorial) that was originally built for IBM RPA with Auttomation Anywhere.

 ### Use case
-In this exercise you will build a robot to automate processing sales leads that arrive in a CSV/Excel format.
+In this exercise you will build a robot to automate processing of sales leads that arrive in a CSV/Excel format.
 Each row of the file represents a separate sales lead.
 The sales leads need to be manually entered (copy/paste) by an analyst into the online opportunity system of record (JK Automation Sales Leads).
 This task is error prone and the analysts repeatedly ask if this can be automated, but it has never been a company priority.
 Until now 😉

 ### Prerequisites
 - Personal WDG Automation Account activated